 By altering BMP signalling in vivo we study their specific involvement during the development of orofacial structures, which helps us to understand how altered BMP signalling results in orofacial malformations.
 Untangling the molecular and cellular interactions will not only give us a better understanding of the developmental processes in question, but will also facilitate novel approaches for tissue repair

 Amelogenesis Imperfecta, Bmp signaling, bone development, Bone Morphogenetic Proteins, Cleft Palate, comparative gene expression analysis (incl.
-NGS), craniofacial malformation, Developmental Biology, Differential gene expression, Disease Model, Embryology, ex vivo explant cultures, Extracellular matrix, hard tissue histology, morphometrics, mouse genetics, Mouse Transgenesis, Periodontal disease model, Periodontal tissue, Pierre Robin Sequence, RNA in situ hybridization, Transplantation under kidney capsule
+NGS), craniofacial malformation, Developmental Biology, Differential gene expression, Disease Model, Embryology, ex vivo explant cultures, Extracellular matrix, Eye physiology, Gene expression, Hard tissue histology, Lineage Tracing, morphometrics, Mouse Genetics, Mouse transgenesis, Periodontal disease model, Periodontal tissue, Pierre Robin Sequence, Retina, RNA in situ hybridization, Transplantation under kidney capsule